cjdelisle/cjdns/doc/djc_layer_model.md

 ## LayerE
 Data layer, this layer is only of interest to the sender and the recipient.
-It it protected by a CryptoAuth header which prevents intermediate routers from accessing the data therein.
+It it protected by a CryptoAuth layer which prevents intermediate routers from accessing the data therein.

 This layer contains: